 An excess transfer balance occurs if your transfer balance account (managed by the ATO) exceeds your transfer balance cap at the end of a particular day.
-The ATO will issue you with an excess transfer balance determination which sets an amount that you must remove from your retirement phase account (Income account).
+The ATO will issue you with an excess transfer balance determination which sets an amount that you must remove from your Income account.